korenyosef/Ext-API/README.md

-# File Category API
+# File Extension API

-This API provides information about file categories based on category names.
+This API provides information about file extensions based on category names.

 ## Usage